Completing your return: Steps 3 and 4

 Note

 If you reported net federal supplements on line 14600 of your return, you may not be entitled to claim the whole amount from line 14700 of your return.
-Use the chart for line 25000 of your Federal Worksheet to calculate the amount to enter on line 25000 of your return.
+If so, complete the chart for line 25000 using your Federal Worksheet for Non-Residents and Deemed Residents of Canada.

 ⬤▮▲Line 25300 – Net capital losses of other years